kosshishub/kosshis_qol_scripts/README.md

 ## Chrome-plugin
 ![an image](https://kosshi.fi/u/BGtn.png)

 Also when you open it in a Twitter album, it opens the url of the current image in background.

 The tab opener is stupid and expects a text file with only urls separated by newlines.
+You can use this as a very basic session manager with the tab log button.

 To install, you need to enable dev mode in chrome://extensions/ and drag and drop the folder in there.